 Two standard cable lengths of 1m and 2m allow the antenna to be remote mounted in a position to achieve the best RF performance.
 An integrated flange makes mounting the antenna simple.

-ID Series antennas attach via a standard SMA or Part 15 compliant RP-SMA connector.
+ID Series antennas attach via a standard SMA connector.
 Custom colors, cable lengths and connectors are available for volume OEM customers.

 Features